tazwarmohammed/library-management/README.md

 # library-management

-A web page with a simple library interface.
+A simple library interface with local storage only.
 Users can add new books to the library, remove books from the library, and toggle the read status of books.

 Live link: https://tazwarmohammed.github.io/library-management/